wordofwarning/wordofwarning.org/current/2017-spring/proto-type/index.md

 Since 1997 they've made work and supported young artists in Armenia, China, France, the Netherlands, Russia, the UK, the US + Zimbabwe: founded in New York City by Peter S. Petralia (1997-2006), relocating to Lancaster's Storey Institute (2006-2010), Manchester's Northern Quarter (2010-2014), and now Lincoln's Cathedral Quarter, making and supporting work across the region.

 #### What people have said about *AMTSB*
->*An inspired, deeply political essay rounded off by heartfelt empathy.*<br>Oxford Guardian
+>*An inspired, deeply political essay rounded off by heartfelt empathy.*<br><a href="http://twitter.com/ambhack/status/720700401872412673" target="_blank">Alex Ballinger</a>, <a href="http://twitter.com/ambhack/status/720680046999023616" target="_blank">Oxfordshire Guardian</a>
->*I think that we're all broadly aware of the vast level of surveillance that the government subjects us to.
-The strength of AMTSB, however, is that their humour and simple, compelling performance presents the facts plainly and directly challenges any sense that this is something that we can simply ignore, or pretend does not apply to 'people like us' … a bombastic, dynamic explanation of world affairs since Edward Snowden's revelations in 2013.*<br>SCAN, Lancaster University
+>*…a bombastic, dynamic explanation of world affairs since Edward Snowden's revelations in 2013.<br>I think that we're all broadly aware of the vast level of surveillance that the government subjects us to.
+The strength of AMTSB, however, is that their humour and simple, compelling performance presents the facts plainly and directly challenges any sense that this is something that we can simply ignore, or pretend does not apply to 'people like us'.*<br><a href="http://scan.lusu.co.uk/index.php/2016/02/09/review-proto-type-theatre-a-machine-theyre-secretly" target="_blank">Student Comment And News</a>, Lancaster University

 #### Credits
 Written + directed by Andrew Westerside | Devised + performed by Rachel Baynton + Gillian Lees | Digital design + artwork by Adam York Gregory | Original music + sound design by Paul J. Rogers | Stage Manager: Thomas Marcinek | Produced by Matt Burman<br>Commissioned by [hÅb](/hab), Lincoln Performing Arts Centre + Warwick Arts Centre.<br>Supported by Tramway (Glasgow), Lancaster Arts at Lancaster University, the Britten-Pears Foundation, and using public funding by the National Lottery through Arts Council England.